aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-rtf/_index.md

 ---
-title: Convert POTM to RTF via Java or online
+title: Convert POTM to RTF via Java or Online App
 description: Java API to Export POTM to RTF without using Microsoft Word or PowerPoint or online.
 Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/potm-to-rtf/
 family: total